lukeolson/imperial-multigrid/readme.md

 concepts in the theoretical treatment of these methods, and highlight their use in a parallel setting.

-*Suggested prerequisites: strong background in linear algebraic and some exposure to linear solvers; basic Python experience (for examples, but not required); general numerical analysis; introductory knowledge of partial differential equations.*
+*Suggested prerequisites: strong background in linear algebra and some exposure to linear solvers; basic Python experience (for examples, but not required); general numerical analysis; introductory knowledge of partial differential equations.*